-If you want to maximize the muscle and fitness gains that squats have to offer, you may like to consider taking off your training shoes and working out barefoot for a change.
-According to many fitness enthusiasts, shedding your shoes when squatting can help in a number of ways, some of which may not be immediately apparent if you have never tried it before.
+If you want to maximize the muscle and fitness gains that squats have to offer, you may like to consider squatting without shoes and working out barefoot for a change.
+According to many fitness enthusiasts, squatting barefoot or shedding your shoes when squatting can help in a number of ways, some of which may not be immediately apparent if you have never tried it before.

-The first time that you attempt to squat without shoes, it is a good idea to do so with less weight than you would normally use.
+The first time that you attempt squatting barefoot, it is a good idea to do so with less weight than you would normally use.
 This is because the feeling is quite different to when you squat wearing training shoes and you may need a little time to adjust.
 The 5 ways we have identified that squatting barefoot can help, are listed below.

 1. Improved Balance